gageheeringaprofessional/ratestask/README.md

 ## Assumption: New codes or slugs would be processed by the API

-The API assumes no new codes or slugs (e.g., 'united_states' or 'GAGEH') will be encountered while averages are being calculated.
+The API assumes no new codes or slugs (e.g., `united_states` or `GAGEH`) will be encountered while averages are being calculated.

 This assumption allows me to cache the slug hierarchy and each slug's direct ports before the first request in order to avoid redundant querying.